cabezayunke/nestjs-ddd-template/README.md

 ### Config

 We don't make use of NestJS capabilities in this case, since IMO it makes the setup for tests more tedious.
-We have a simple `ConnectionManager` with implementation for each db in use.
-This can be call when initialing any app, api or cli, as well as test.
+We have a simple `ConnectionManager` with an implementation for each db in use.
+This can be called when initialing any app, api or cli, as well as test.

 ### Tests

 Common tests for `Repostiory`s and `QueryExecutor`s.
 Tests are reused for the different implementations, since they should behave exactly the same.
-Extending theprevious point, the only difference will be the setup of those tests.
+The only difference will be the setup of those tests.
 Example:
 ```ts
 // in-memory